-Preretirement mortality rates were based on the RP-2014 Headcount-Weighted Healthy Employee Male/Female mortality table with fully generational mortality improvement projections from the central year using the MP-2017 scale.
+The June 30, 2016 valuation used preretirement mortality rates based on the RP-2014 Headcount-Weighted Healthy Employee Male/Female mortality table with fully generational mortality improvement projections from the central year using the MP-2017 scale.
 Postretirement mortality rates were based on the RP-2014 Headcount-Weighted Healthy Annuitant Male/Female mortality table with fully generational improvement projections from the central year using the MP-2017 scale.
-Disability mortality was based on the RP-2014 Headcount-Weighted Disabled Male/Female mortality table with fully generational improvement projections from the central year using the MP-2017 scale.
+Disability mortality was based on the RP-2014 Headcount-Weighted Disabled Male/Female mortality table with fully generations from the central year using the MP-2017 scale.

-Certain actuarial assumptions used in the June 30, 2016 valuation were based on the results of actuarial experience studies of the State's defined benefit plans, including PERS (July 1, 2011 through June 30, 2014), ABP (using the experience of the Teacher's Pension and Annuity Fund - July 1, 2012 through June 30, 2015), and PFRS (July 1, 2010 through June 30, 2013).
+Certain actuarial assumptions used in the June 30, 2017 and 2016 valuations were based on the results of actuarial experience studies of the State's defined benefit pension plans, including PERS (July 1, 2011 through June 30, 2014), ABP (using the experience of the Teacher's Pension and Annuity Fund - July 1, 2012 through June 30, 2015), and PFRS (July 1, 2010 through June 30, 2013).

-Health Care Trend Assumptions - For pre-Medicare preferred provider organization (PPO) and health maintenance organization (HMO) medical benefits, this amount initially is 5.9% and decreases to a 5.0% long-term trend rate after nine years.
-For self-insured post-65 PPO and HMO medical benefits, the trend rate is 4.5%.
-For prescription drug benefits, the initial trend rate is 10.5% decreasing to a 5.0% long-term trend rate after eight years.
-For the Medicare Part B reimbursement, the trend rate is 5.0%.
-The Medicare Advantage trend rate is 4.5% and will continue in all future years.
+Health Care Trend Assumptions - For pre-Medicare preferred provider organization (PPO) and health maintenance organization (HMO) medical benefits, this amount initially is 5.8% and 5.9% for the June 30, 2017 and 2016 valuations, respectively, and decreases to a 5.0% long-term trend rate after eight and nine years, respectively.
+For self-insured post-65 PPO and HMO medical benefits, the trend rate is 4.5% for the June 30, 2017 and 2016 valuations.
+For prescription drug benefits, the initial trend rate is 8.0% and 10.5% for the June 30, 2017 and 2016 valuations, respectively, decreasing to a 5.0% long-term trend rate after seven and eight years, respectively.
+For the Medicare Part B reimbursement, the trend rate is 5.0% for the June 30, 2017 and 2016 valuations.
+The Medicare Advantage trend rate is 4.5% for the June 30, 2017 and 2017 and 2017 and 2016 valuations.